-Here are five events and things to do in Golden during the Stock Show.
+Here are five things to do in Golden during the Stock Show.

 Buffalo Bill Cody was the most famous character in the history of the American West, a buffalo hunter, Pony Express rider, and scout for the U.S. Army.
 Starting in 1883, his Buffalo Bill’s Wild West show was performed in more than a thousand cities in 12 different countries.
 Bill brought along 640 cowboys, Indians, Vaqueros, ropers, trick riders, and sharpshooters, making his show more than 10 times the size of Beyonce’s World Tour.
 A version of his show takes place at the National Western Stock Show & Rodeo every year.

 Buffalo Bill was visiting his sister in Denver in 1917 when he died and his funeral on top of Lookout Mountain was the largest in Colorado history.
 Today, a fun museum near the grave brings his incredible story back to life with costumes, guns, artifacts like Chief Sitting Bull’s headdress, posters and pictures from the show.